Dhanasree-Rajamani/DeepLearningProject/Project/README.md

 ## Gradio UI

-Gradio UI has been developed for the custom trained YOLOv7 model and Pretrained YOLOv7 model.
-The custom trained model was able to identify and label more items(such as meat, cheese, yogurt etc.) than the pretrained model.
+Gradio UI has been developed for the fine-tuned YOLOv7 model and Pretrained YOLOv7 model.
+The fine-tuned model was able to identify and label more items(such as meat, cheese, yogurt etc.) than the pretrained model.

 Snapshots of the application :